 In order to address a recurring shortfall in revenue, projected increased costs, and fairly assess annual costs based on actual use, the Southington Town Council approved a number of changes to its sewer rate structure and billing methods beginning in July 2014.
-Currently, the system relies exclusively on water used during winter months to calculate bills that estimate customers' full-year sewer use.
-Starting in July 2014, residents using public water and sewer will receive a quarterly bill with two parts: a fixed rate and a variable rate.
-The fixed rate will be assessed in one of three separate categories: residential, commercial, or industrial.
-The variable rate will be assessed based on actual water usage.
-Customers using private wells and public sewer will be charged an annual flat rate based on the type of use (residential, commercial, or industrial).
-In order to close the current funding shortage, the average current rate will increase by 10 percent.
+The system relied exclusively on water used during winter months to calculate bills that estimate customers' full-year sewer use.
+Starting in July 2014, residents using public water and sewer receive a quarterly bill with two parts: a fixed rate and a variable rate.
+The fixed rate is assessed in one of three separate categories: residential, commercial, or industrial.
+The variable rate is assessed based on actual water usage.
+Customers using private wells and public sewer are charged an annual flat rate based on the type of use (residential, commercial, or industrial).
+In order to close the funding shortage, the average current rate was increased by 10 percent.